pmartin/plop-reader/docs/install.md

 ## Using the application

+**Note the screenshots below are from an older version of the application.
+Things look much better now ;-)**

 When first running the application, its screen is quite empty, as you haven't fetched any entry from the server yet:

 ![Empty screen at first launch](/images/v0.1.0/screenshot-11-empty-screen-at-first-launch.png)